zio/zio-config/docs/config-descriptor-usage.md

 ---
 id: config-descriptor-usage
-title: "Using ConfigDescriptor for Read, Write, Document and Report"
+title: "Using Config for Read, Write, Document and Report"
-sidebar_label: "ConfigDescriptor Usage"
+sidebar_label: "Config Usage"
 ---

 ## Using Config Descriptor

-Given a single [ConfigDescriptor](manual-creation-of-config-descriptor.md) we can use it to:
+Given a single [Config](manual-creation-of-config-descriptor.md) we can use it to:

 1. Get Readers that can read config from various sources
 2. Get Writer that can write config back